 |

-Just minutes after I touched down on American
+Just minutes after I touched down on American soil I ran into

-soil I ran into problems.
-My flight lifted off at Seoul and
+problems.
+My flight lifted off at Seoul and landed in Las Vegas

-landed in Las Vegas where I needed to catch a connecting flight.
+where I needed to catch a connecting flight.
+As I was going

-As I was going through security apparently one of the
+through security apparently one of the technicians was

-flights including a transPacific flight and had no problems with
+including a transPacific flight and had no problems with

 security, but now just to fly a one hour domestic flight all of